 Pacific Gas and Electric Company (Licensee) owns and operates the Federally licensed Kilarc-Cow Creek Project (Project) facilities located in southeastern Shasta County, California.
-The Licensee intends to file an Application for New License for the Kilarc-Cow Creek Project (FERC No. 606) by March 2005, two years before the current license expires.
 Diversion canals from Old Cow Creek and South Cow Creek are the principal water sources for Kilarc Powerhouse and Cow Creek Powerhouse, respectively.
 These creek basins are believed to lie within the distribution of the California red-legged frog (Rana aurora draytonii), which is included in the U.S. Fish and Wildlife Service (USFWS) list of threatened species under the Endangered Species Act (USFWS 2000, 2002).
-Under current USFWS guidelines, any project within the distribution of this species must include site assessments for potential California redlegged frog (CRLF) habitat within one mile of the edge of the Project area.
+Under current USFWS guidelines, any project within the distribution of this species must include site assessments for potential California red-legged frog (CRLF) habitat within one mile of the edge of the Project area.
 Assessment procedures are provided in the USFWS (1997) CRLF site assessment protocol.
 This report presents the results of a CRLF habitat site assessment of the South Cow and Old Cow Creek basins within one mile of the Project area (defined below), conducted during June and September 2003 by ENTRIX, Inc. biologists.